- This post contains affiliate links. Read more here.

 5. Nail Grinder

 Nail care for your dog can be tricky.
-Professional groomers prefer nail grinders, also called dremels, to nail clippers (or nail trimmers).
-That’s because dremels gradually wear down the nail without risk of cutting too close.
+Many professional groomers prefer nail grinders to nail clippers or trimmers.
+That’s because rotary tools gradually sand down the nail without risk of cutting too close to the quick.
 And lots of dogs are more comfortable with grinders once they get used to them.
-The Oster corded model is especially popular for its durability and strength.
+The Oster corded model is known for its durability and strength.
 It comes with a carrying case and complete manual with grooming tips.

 Groomer review: “I took the Oster & my other dog to the groomers where I live.
 I had her show me how to use it.
-It helps having a professional show you how.
+It helps to have a professional show you how.
 This is a pretty powerful little tool!”

 Get grinding for $36.52

 When it comes to grooming products for your dog, one tool you really can’t skimp on is a quality pair of shears.
 Ordinary scissors aren’t sharp or precise enough to safely trim your dog’s fur and aren’t ideal for a quality coat care routine.
 These professional grooming shears have stainless-steel blades and an ergonomic handle.
 Use them to trim around your pup’s toes, ears, and other areas where precision counts.

 Groomer review: “As a professional dog groomer, I love these shears!
 Great for around the eye and other tight little spots on wiggly little dogs.
 Perfect size and comfortable to use.”

 Pick up a pair for $17.50

-Professional groomers use slicker brushes to remove dead hair, which helps shine up your dog’s coat and prevent shedding.
+Professional groomers use slicker brushes to remove dead hair build-up, which helps shine up your dog’s coat and reduce shedding.
 This model has a soft grip handle for safe and comfortable grooming.

 Groomer review: “I’ve been a professional groomer for 18 years, and I’ve used a lot of different brushes.
 This is now a new favorite.
 The price is great, it’s sturdy, and it does the job.”